oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ## Authorization Code Injection {#code_injection}

-In such an attack, the attacker attempts to inject a stolen authorization code into the attacker's own session with the client.
+In an authorization code injection attack, the attacker attempts to inject a stolen authorization code into the attacker's own session with the client.
 The aim is to associate the attacker's session at the client with the victim's resources or identity.

 This attack is useful if the attacker cannot exchange the authorization code for an access token himself.
 Examples include: